AndrewElaryan/ICAtoVetaConversion/README.md

 4. Repeat the following for each workday in a project
   a.
 Select the folder of the requisite workday
   b.
 Hold &quot;Shift&quot; and right click on the folder representing the workday
   c.
-Select &quot;Open PowerShell window here&quot;
+Select &quot;Open PowerShell window here&quot or "Open Command Prompt Here";
   d.
 Copy and paste the following into the window and press &quot;Enter&quot;:

     `cd GPS & dir /s/b *.txt & zzlistgps.txt & cd .. & cd VIB & dir /s/b *.mat & zzlistvib.txt`

-5. Exit the PowerShell window
+5. Exit the window

 # Conversion